onebeyond/rascal/README.md

 broker.publish("p1", "some message", { routingKey: "some.routing.key", options: { "expiration": 5000 } })

 ```
 The callback parameters are err (indicating the publication could not be found) and publication.
 Listen to the publication's "success" event to obtain the Rascal generated message id and the "error" event to handle errors.
-If you specify the mandatory option (or use Rascal's defaults) you can also listen for returned messages (i.e. messages that were not delivered to any queues)
+If you specify the "mandatory" option (or use Rascal's defaults) you can also listen for returned messages (i.e. messages that were not delivered to any queues)
 ```javascript
 broker.publish("p1", "some message", function(err, publication) {
   publication.on("success", function(messageId) {